lumahealthhq/integrations-interview/README.md

 - index.js contains all the route handler
 - checker.js contains functions to validate input and other assistant functions
-- test folder contains code to test
+- test folder contains testing code

 ## Project Structure and Usage